Ruby: Treatments and enhancements

 If a color needs to be added, the glass powder can be "enhanced" with copper or other metal oxides as well as elements such as sodium, calcium, potassium etc.

 The second heating process can be repeated three to four times, even applying different mixtures.
-When jewelry containing rubies is heated (for repairs) it should not be coated with boracic acid or any other substance, as this can etch the surface; it does not have to be "protected" like a diamond.
+When jewelry containing rubies is heated (for repairs) it should not be coated with boric acid or any other substance, as this can etch the surface; it does not have to be "protected" like a diamond.

 The treatment can be identified by noting bubbles in cavities and fractures using a 10× loupe.